|

 A very important 16th century source documenting the miracle

-calendar known as the Codex Seville-Tetlapalco and shows the image
+calendar known as the Codex Saville-Tetlapalco and shows the image

 1928 |